 Naoko Nemoto often travels to Hawaii… to be trained at the National Foreign Language Resource Center!
 She recently completed their summer institute on Project Based Language Learning.
 She is currently working on a video mini-lecture series that is supported by 5 College Blended Learning Grants for her content-based Japanese course.
-She is eager to transforming her students to “21st Century” language learners.
+She is eager to transform her students to “21st Century” language learners.

 Ying Wang teaches on Chinese language and literature.
 She has taught courses on pre-modern, modern, and contemporary Chinese fiction, and seminars on The Dream of the Red Chamber and Yue Opera.
 Her research interests include vernacular fiction, traditional Chinese theater, and the development of Chinese instructional materials.
 Wang's new set of Chinese newspaper textbooks were published in 2016 & 2017 by Peking University Press, and she is currently translating a Chinese play.

 Amina M. Steinfels is the author of Knowledge before Action: Islamic Learning and Sufi Practice in the Life of Sayyid Jalal al-Din Bukhari Makhdum-i Jahaniyan (University of South Carolina Press, 2012), focused on the life of a fourteenth century South Asian Sufi master.
 She teaches courses about various aspects of Islam, including women and gender, Sufism, the Qur'an, Muhammad, Islam in South Asia, and classical Islamic civilization.
 Many of Steinfels courses are cross-listed in Asian Studies and count towards the Middle East Studies and South Asian Studies majors.

 Elif Babül’s research is informed by her long-term interests in everyday forms of state power and political authority, formation of governmental subjectivities, constitution and contestation of legality and legitimacy, and the interaction between national and transnational mechanisms of governance.
 Babül teaches classes in political and legal anthropology, anthropology of human rights, ethnographic research methods and writing, Middle Eastern societies and cultures, and Muslim minorities in Europe and the U.S.